wjdenny/wjdenny.github.io/content/@2022bogost_chatgpt.md

 ---
 tags:
-  - source
+  - type/source
-  - ai
+  - topic/ai
-  - writing
+  - topic/writing
-  - labor
+  - topic/labor
 alias:  "ChatGPT Is Dumber Than You Think"
 type: article
 title: "ChatGPT Is Dumber Than You Think"